vyperlang/vyper/docs/contributing.rst

 Implementing New Features
 -------------------------

-If you are writing a new feature, please ensure you write appropriate Pytest test cases and place them under ``tests/``.
+If you are writing a new feature, please ensure you write appropriate Pytest test-cases and place them under ``tests/``.

-If you are making a larger change, please consult first with the `Ethereum Python Dev Discord <https://discord.gg/abJEARdx3Q>`_ ``#vyper`` channel.
+If you are making a larger change, please consult first with the `Ethereum Python Dev Discord <https://discord.gg/abJEARdx3Q>`_ via ``#vyper`` channel.

 Although we do CI testing, please make sure that the tests pass for supported Python version and ensure that it builds locally before submitting a pull request.